craigtaub/react-flux-forms-app/README.md

 - Each component loads data+errors into local State when loads.
 - On submit actions updates Store (js).
 - On submit form, if validation errors update store seedData with transient data OR update + show db data (non-js).
+- Async actions which update local state on error + dispatch to store listener + update Store on success.